ton-community/ton-docs/docs/develop/howto/step-by-step.md

 ## 8. Using the simple wallet smart contract

-Actually, the simple wallet smart contract used in this example can be used to transfer test TON Coins to any other accounts.
-It is in this respect similar to the test giver smart contract discussed above, with the difference that it processes only external messages signed by the correct private key (of its owner).
+Actually, the simple wallet smart contract used in this example can be used to transfer test TON to any other account.
+It is in this respect similar to the test-giver smart contract discussed above, with the difference that it processes only external messages signed by the correct private key (of its owner).
 In our case, it is the private key saved into the file `my_wallet_name.pk` during the compilation of the smart contract (see Section 3).

-An example of how you might use this smart contract is provided in sample file `crypto/smartcont/wallet.fif` :
+An example of how you might use this smart contract is provided in the sample file `crypto/smartcont/wallet.fif` :

 ```cpp
 #!/usr/bin/env fift -s